Generous Workforce Development Funding Available from the Harold Alfond Center Through 2025

 Employer fills out Compact Member Funding Request form.

-Once approved for funding, the employer will receive a Compact Member Identification Number that will allow employees to register for a program.
+Once approved for funding, the employer will receive a Compact Member Identification Number that will allow employees to register for program funding.

-Employee registers for the program using the Compact Member Identification Number.
+Employee applies for program funding using the Compact Member Identification Number.

 The employer receives 80% of funding upfront (sent directly to the employer’s organization/company) and 20% after the Hutchinson Center confirms: